 January 6, 1940: “Picturegoer & Film Weekly” magazine featured this ad placed by MGM touting the success of The Wizard of Oz.

-January 6, 1943: Judy was in the middle of filming the “I Got Rhythm” number for Girl Crazy when she signed this basic agreement from MGM allowing her to participate in the recording of the “Command Performance #19” radio show on January 9, 1943.
+January 6, 1943: Judy was in the middle of filming the “I Got Rhythm” number for Girl Crazy when she signed this basic agreement from MGM allowing her to participate in the recording of the “Mail Call #19” radio show on January 9, 1943.
 On that show, Judy sang “The Joint Is Really Jumpin'” and “I Never Knew.”

 Considering the way she was overworked during the filming of “I Got Rhythm” it’s amazing that she managed to perform on a radio program!